 - Accounting handoff continues to your existing system (QuickBooks, Xero, Business Central).
 LineNow generates the bills with PO + receipt + line-level cost attached.

-- State-mandated reporting keeps running alongside both — Metrc / BioTrack for cannabis, pharmacy-board or wholesaler reporting for medical.
-LineNow doesn't replace it; it gives you cleaner data to feed into it.
+- State-mandated reporting keeps running alongside both — Metrc, CCRS, BioTrack-style systems, pharmacy-board, or wholesaler reporting depending on the category and jurisdiction.
+LineNow does not replace it; it gives you cleaner procurement and receiving data to feed into it.

-The result is the compliance posture of a vertical POS without the migration cost.
-For most Lightspeed-running regulated retailers — cannabis, medical, or otherwise — this is the lower-risk path.
+The result is a stronger compliance procurement posture without automatically forcing a POS migration.
+For many Lightspeed-running regulated retailers, this can be the lower-risk path.

 What the workflow looks like, end to end